Go Back Up

 3. Remote work

 Following the COVID-19 pandemic, remote work has become a desirable perk for employees.
-As Forbes reports, 97% of employees who work remotely don’t want to return to the office full-time.
+According to our survey, 57% of employees said it’s important to have access to remote work or a hybrid work environment.

-Allowing employees to work remotely is a great way to promote inclusivity and diversity.
-Remote work makes it easier for employees with families to balance their work and family lives, such as taking kids to school.
+Allowing employees to work remotely is a great way to support a culture of inclusion and diversity.
+Remote work makes it easier for employees with families to balance their work and personal lives, such as taking kids to school.
 It also benefits employees with disabilities and those who commute long distances to work.
 This gives your employees an equal chance to work at your organization with their unique circumstances.

 4. Flexible schedules

-This allows your employees with children to take a few minutes every day to drop off/pick up their kids from school, for all of your employees to go to their dentist or doctor's appointments, and get other tasks done while still putting in their full required hours every week.
+Flexible scheduling allows your employees with children to take a few minutes every day to drop off or pick up their kids from school.
+They can also go to the dentist or medical appointments and complete other tasks while still working their full required hours every week.

 5. Education assistance programs